Clevedon: Governance

 The town has seven electoral wards.
 Their area and population are the same as mentioned above.

 Clevedon falls within the non-metropolitan district of North Somerset unitary authority which replaced the Woodspring district, having formerly been part of Somerset, and between 1974 and 1996 within the county of Avon.
 Until 2010 the parliamentary constituency was still called Woodspring.
 Following the review of parliamentary representation by the Boundary Commission for England in Somerset, this seat was renamed North Somerset.
-It elects one Member of Parliament (MP), currently Dr Liam Fox of the Conservative Party.
+It elects one Member of Parliament (MP), currently Sadik Al-Hassan of the Labour Party.
 It was part of the South West England constituency of the European Parliament during the UK's tenure in the European Union.

+The town council is based at Clevedon Town Hall, which was constructed in 1860 as a school.